metablaster/WindowsFirewallRuleset/README.md

 ## First time user

-Following are brief warnings and notices first time user should be aware of before deploying firewall
+The following are brief warnings and notices first time user should be aware of before deploying firewall

 ### Warning